rekhaDevs/samagragovernance.in/src/pages/project/anamaya.md

   - count: '96,00,000'
     label: Tribal citizens
 projectMiddleBannerImage: /img/up-niramaya_samagragovernance1.jpeg
+approach:
+  - text: >-
+      Our approach to transforming tribal population’s experience at public healthcare facilities is centered on building institutional capacity, and strengthening public healthcare service delivery channels in the system given its current low resource capacity.
+This involves interventions to augment doctor availability, build capacity of frontline workers, streamline review and monitoring mechanisms and medicine availability and so on.
+In cognizance of distinctive tribal realities and challenges, interventions have been contextualized for implementation in tribal areas while some solutions are exclusively targeted at tribal population.
+      Further all interventions are focused on priority health programs like the Reproductive and Child Health program and the Non-Communicable Diseases program.
+While there is a strong emphasis on supply side system strengthening, adoption of demand side health promotion activities to increase awareness and build people’s trust in the system is also being undertaken.
 impact:
   - count: ' '
     label: ' Building system capacity by augmenting health resources & enforcing accountability'